AmokSolderer/APC/DOC/PinMame_howto.md

     byte EX_Blank(byte Type, byte Command)

 in PinMameExceptions.ino you could use as a start.
-So I create a copy of this and rename it to
+So let's create a copy of this and rename it to

     byte EX_JungleLord(byte Type, byte Command)

 In order for the system to use this code section, we have to add it to EX_Init which is at the ende of PinMameExceptions.ino and determines which code is used for which machine.
-As Jungle Lord is the first machine to have such an exception handling there's just one entry in EX_Init yet:
+At the time this documant was created, Jungle Lord was the first machine to have such an exception handling, so there's just one entry in EX_Init yet:

     void EX_Init(byte GameNumber) {
       switch(GameNumber) {